gracelang/language/website/GraceModules/io.md

         // closes the stream.
 Output is pushed to its destination, and further
         // writes will raise an exception.
     seek (n: Number) -> FileStream
-        // moves the read position to n seekForward (n:Number) -> FileStream
+        // moves the read position to be just after the nth character, meaning that the next character to be read will be the (n+1)th. seekForward (n:Number) -> FileStream
-        // moves the read/write position forward by n seekBackward (n:Number) -> FileStream
+        // moves the read/write position forward by n characters seekBackward (n:Number) -> FileStream
-        // moved the read/write position backward by n iterator -> FileStream
+        // moved the read/write position backward by n characters iterator -> FileStream
         // returns self
     pathname -> String